Urhobo people

 The Urhobos are a people located in southern Nigeria, near the northwestern Niger Delta.
 They are the major ethnic group in Delta State.
 The people of this ethnic group speak the Urhobo language.
 Their population is approximately 7 million.

 The Urhobo people live in a territory bounded by latitudes 6° and 5°, 15° North and Longitudes 5°, 40° and 6°, 25° East in the Delta and Bayelsa States of Nigeria.
 Their neighbors are the Isoko to the southeast, the Itsekiri and Ijaw to the west, the Edo people to the north, the Ijaw to the south and the Ukwuani people to the northeast.

 History

-The Ughelli and Agbon Kingdoms are the oldest kingdoms in Urhobo land.
-The Ughelli and Agbon Kingdoms can be traced to about the 14th century.
+The Ughelli and Agbon Kingdoms are the oldest kingdoms in Urhobo land and can be traced to about the 14th century.
 Ughelli oral tradition has it that the great ancestor and founding father of Ughelli (Ughene) was the second son of Oghwoghwa, a prince from Benin Kingdom.
 The Okpe Kingdom is also one of the twenty four kingdoms in Urhobo land.
-The Kingdom has been in existence before the arrival of the Portuguese in the 15th century.
-The Okpe Kingdom was established formally in the 17th century.
+It has been in existence since before the arrival of the Portuguese in the 15th century, but was formally established in the 17th century.
 The Okpe people are known to have migrated to found the present day Sapele and the Orodje of Okpe still exercises authority over the land of Sapele.